erik-seifert/vsc-pubmanager/README.md

 - Show all installed pub packages
 - Show if a new version is available
-- Click to open pub package on https://pub.dartlang.org/
+- Click to show details

 ![Preview](video.gif)